-DAY 8 - The Great Southern Ocean
+DAY 6 - The Great Southern Ocean

-Sailing east now we'll set course for South Georgia Island.
+Sailing east we'll set course for South Georgia Island.

-DAY 9 - The Great Southern Ocean
+DAY 7 - The Great Southern Ocean

-Our days at sea will be filled with lectures to prepare us for South Georgia and we will have plenty of time on deck to identify the abundant sea birds of the south ocean.
-We keep our eyes peeled for the whales that inhabit these waters.
+Our days at sea will be filled with lectures to prepare us for South Georgia and we will have plenty of time on deck to identify the abundant sea birds of the southern ocean.
+We also keep our eye peeled for the whales that inhabit these waters.

-We arrive in South Georgia Island, home to many marvels including Shackleton's grave, several former whaling stations, incredible scenery and prolific wildlife.
-Weather-permitting, we will have three full days to explore this island.
-A huge colony of king penguins is the highlight of this part of the journey and on nearby islands, we'll hope to spot wandering albatross in their nesting grounds.
+South Georgia Island is home to many marvels including Shackleton's grave, several former whaling stations, incredible scenery and prolific wildlife.
+Weather permitting, we will have three full days to explore this island and it's huge colony of king penguins - a key highlight of this part of the journey!
+On nearby islands we also hope to spot wandering albatross in their nesting grounds.

-South Georgia, Known for its brutal whaling and exploratory history, is an island that is 170 km long and 40 km wide.
-It is considered the first gateway to Antarctica and was the centre of the huge Southern Ocean whaling industry from 1904 to 1966.
-The famous captain, James Cook was the first to land on South Georgia on January 17, 1775 and named the island after King George III.
-During the 62 years of whaling activities, any number between 183 whales the first year and the record 7825 whales in 1925-26 seasons, were killed annually for their oil.
+Known for its brutal whaling and exploratory history, this 170 km long and 40 km wide island is considered the first gateway to Antarctica and was the centre of the huge Southern Ocean whaling industry from 1904 to 1966.
+The famous captain James Cook was the first to land on South Georgia on January 17, 1775 and named the island after King George III.
+During the 62 years of whaling activities, any number between 183 whales the first year and the record 7825 whales in 1925-26 seasons were killed annually for their oil.
 Whales weren't the only animals hunted for their oil at that time.
 A total of 498,870 seals - mostly giant elephant seals - were also slaughtered.
 Since the end of whaling activities 40 years ago, wildlife has slowly returned to the island.
-Today, the Island's wildlife is extraordinary, not only in its variety, but also for its sheer abundance.
+Today the Island's wildlife is extraordinary, not only in its variety, but also for its sheer abundance.
 South Georgia is home to roughly 300,000 elephant seals, 3 million fur seals, and 25 species of breeding birds, including wandering albatrosses.
 The gravel beach at St. Andrews Bay has a king penguin rookery of 100,000 and an estimated five million macaroni penguins.
-There will be plenty of time to explore these rookeries and to lose yourself amongst these gracious-looking creatures.
-Ensure cameras are fully charged for this fantastic spectacle of wildlife!

-Also important, is the historic value of this area.
-The British explorer, Sir Ernest Shackleton, landed at King Haakon Bay on the southwest coast.
-He and his men, landed here after the 800-mile journey in a 20-foot open boat from Elephant Island.
-They proceeded to hike the ice covered mountainous terrain, arriving at Stromness whaling station on May 20, 1916.
-Shackleton returned to South Georgia in 1922 for one last assault on Antarctica, but passed away after suffering a major heart attack in his cabin.
-He was buried at the whaler's cemetery at Grytviken station, at the request of his wife.
+The British explorer Sir Ernest Shackleton landed at King Haakon Bay on the southwest coast after the 800-mile journey in a 20foot open boat from Elephant Island.
+They proceeded to hike the ice covered mountainous terrain, arriving to Stromness whaling station on May 20, 1916.
+Shackleton returned to South Georgia in 1922 for one last assault on Antarctica but passed away after suffering a major heart attack while in his cabin.
+He was buried at the whaler's cemetery at Grytviken station at the request of his wife.